 There are two residence halls on campus.
 The Men’s Residence Hall accommodates 150 male students, while Turner Hall accomodates 98 residents.
 All rooms in the Men’s Residence Hall and in the north wing of Turner Hall are double occupancy rooms with suite bathrooms.
 Rooms in the south wing of Turner Hall are quadruple occupancy with private bathrooms.
 Each residence offers study rooms, computer labs, laundry facilities, television lounges, and meeting space.
 Telephone service and cable television are furnished in every room.

-Students living in the dormitories purchase a meal plan as part of the housing fee which includes 3 meals a day Monday to Friday and two meals a day on the weekends.
+Students living in the dormitories purchase a meal plan as part of the housing fee which includes 3 meals a day Monday through Friday and two meals a day on the weekends.

 Clubs and Organizations